TaishoPharmaceutical/MolDesignPlatform/VQVAE/README.md

-# VQVAE-Chem : Graph-based molecular generative model
+# VQVAE-Chem: Graph-based molecular generative model

 *Chiaki Nakamori* & *Tore Eriksson*

-This model converts a ring (aromatic ring or aliphatic ring) into one token to simplify the complex graph of a compound and make it easier to learn for AI.
+This model converts each ring (aromatic ring or aliphatic ring) into a specific token to simplify the complex graph of a compound and make it easier to train the AI model.

 ## Training
 ```